Rendi-Hidayat/Languages-that-must-be-mastered-to-become-an-ethical-hacker/README.md

 # Bahasa yang harus dikuasai untuk menjadi Ethical Hacker
-berikut beberapa bahasa yang harus dikuasai untuk menjadi Ethical Hacker:
+Here are some languages ​​that must be mastered to become an Ethical Hacker:

  **1. HTML**

-Tujuan: Peretasan web
+ Purpose: Web hacking

-Disini anda bisa memahami tindakan website, respons, dan lain sebagainya, Misalnya ketika melakukan serangan CSRF, ataupun lainnya yang berhubungan dengan Form
+ Here you can understand the website's actions, responses, and so on, for example when carrying out CSRF attacks, or others related to Forms

  **2. Javascript**

-Tujuan: Peretasan Web
+ Purpose: Web Hacking

-Disini anda bisa mendapatkan Cookie dan dapat dieksekusi dari browser client
+ Here you can get Cookies and can be executed from the client browser

  **3. PHP**

-Tujuan: Peretasan Web
+ Purpose: Web Hacking

-biasanya disini dipakai saat post exploitation, atau mempertahankan akses dengan backdoor, ataupun lainnya
+ usually used here when post exploitation, or maintaining access with a backdoor, or something else

  **3. SQL**

-Tujuan: Peretasan Web
+ Purpose: Web Hacking

-Disini anda bisa melakukan inject untuk Bypass Web Application, Login Form, dan database, dan lainnya
+ Here you can inject to Bypass Web Applications, Login Forms, and databases, and others

  **4. Python, Ruby, Bash, Perl**

-Tujuan: Membuat Tools, Scripts
+ Purpose: Creating Tools, Scripts

-Disini banyak sekali kegunaannya, anda bisa membuat Tool untuk exploitasi sebuah sistem
+ There are lots of uses here, you can make tools for exploiting a system

  **5. C, C++**

-Tujuan: Membuat Malware, Shell Codes, Exploits
+ Purpose: Creating Malware, Shell Codes, Exploits

-Disini anda bisa membuat malware Seperti Rootkits dan lainnya
+ Here you can create malware such as Rootkits and others